Qumulo/docs/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-cluster-persistent-storage.md

    CloudFormation creates resources for the stack and displays the **CREATE_COMPLETE** status for each resource.
 {% elsif page.deployment == "tf" %}
+<a id="create-necessary-resources"></a>
+### Part 2: Create the Necessary Resources

-1. Navigate to the `persistent-storage` directory and take the following steps:
+1. Navigate to the `persistent-storage` directory.

+1. Edit the `provider.tf` file:

+   * To store the Terraform state remotely, add the name of an S3 bucket to the sections that begin with `backend "s3" {`.

+   * To store the Terraform state locally, comment the sections that begin with `backend "s3" {`.

+     {% capture noLocal %}{{site.cnq.dontRecommendLocalState}}{% endcapture %}
+     {% include important.html content=noLocal %}

 1. Run the `terraform init` command.

    Terraform prepares the environment and displays the message `Terraform has been successfully initialized!`

-   1. Review the `terraform.tfvars` file.
+1. Edit the `terraform.tfvars` file.

    * Specify the `deployment_name` and the correct `aws_region` for your cluster's persistent storage.

-      * Leave the `soft_capacity_limit` at `500`.
+   * Set the `soft_capacity_limit` to `500` (or higher).

+     {% include note.html content="This value specifies the initial capacity limit of your Qumulo clusters (in TB).
+It is possible to increase this limit at any time." %}

 1. Use the `aws` CLI to authenticate to your AWS account.

-   1. Run the `terraform apply` command.

-      {{site.cnq.tfDispExecPlan}}
+   1. {{site.cnq.runTFapply}}

    1. {{site.cnq.reviewExecPlan}}

-      Terraform creates resources according the execution plan and displays:
+      Terraform displays:

       * The `Apply complete!` message with a count of added resources